Tactile Defensiveness: Why My Child Hates Hugs, Tags and is in Constant Fight or Flight Mode

 Exercises to Help Tactile Dysfunction

-To try more activities that can help your child with tactile issues and sensory integration, join our video membership club now to get started with all the exercises we do at our center.
+To try more activities that may help your child with learning development and physical literacy, join our video membership.
 We now have three new options available:

 - Sign-up for our monthly membership to gain access to each new series on a monthly basis.